mgarl-10/Yellow_protein/README.md

-# Bioinformatics Workflows and Statistical Analyses
+# Bioinformatics workflows and statistical analyses

 This repository contains the computational and statistical analyses supporting: